Learn How to Become a Cal/OSHA Attorney

 Seeking Attorneys

 California is a leader in occupational safety and health and has the largest state OSHA plan nationwide.
-Cal/OSHA's Legal Unit is currently hiring attorney IVs statewide.
-Attorneys in our legal unit perform a variety of work, including administrative litigation, drafting and analyzing proposed legislation and occupational safety and health standards under Title 8, and advising Cal/OSHA staff at all levels on all legal matters.
+Cal/OSHA's Legal Unit is currently hiring attorney IIIs statewide.
+Attorneys in the legal unit perform a variety of work, including administrative litigation, drafting and analyzing proposed legislation and occupational safety and health standards under Title 8, and advising Cal/OSHA staff at all levels on all legal matters.
 The work is varied, interesting, and fast-paced.
-Working together as a team, our Legal unit helps prevent future violations of occupational health and safety standards through rulemaking, outreach, enforcement and litigation.
+Working together as a team, the Legal unit helps prevent future violations of occupational health and safety standards through rulemaking, outreach, enforcement, and litigation.

-Learn more about Cal/OSHA's mission to improve the health and safety of working people in California and the safety of passengers riding in elevators, amusement rides, and tramways on our Cal/OSHA webpage.
+Learn more about Cal/OSHA's mission to improve the health and safety of working people in California and the safety of passengers riding in elevators, amusement rides, and tramways on the Cal/OSHA webpage.

 More information about how to become an Attorney at Cal/OSHA, is provided in the specific job postings.
-See the current attorney job postings below.
+Click on the links below to see the current attorney job postings.

 Benefits

 Cal/OSHA provides high quality on the job training, including specific training for new attorneys.
-As an employee of the State of California, you will receive generous benefits, including retirement and health, dental, and vision insurance.
+The legal unit offers hybrid telework schedules for attorneys and as an employee of the State of California, you will also receive generous benefits, including retirement and health, dental, and vision insurance.
 Cal/OSHA prides itself in being able to provide its staff with public transit discounts and unbeatable work-life balance.
-Telework is available.

 Candidates must meet the minimum qualifications, possess strong analytical and communication skills, be able to prioritize tasks and meet multiple demands and deadlines.
 Bilingual and multilingual candidates are encouraged to apply.